 Cameron Kaller Hirigoyen

-As lucky as I was to have been born in the artist village of Carmel-by-the-Sea, California, it wasn’t until much later that I came to fully appreciate the relevance of my family’s close ties to the founding of "The Friends of Photography."
+Though I knew I was lucky to have been born in the artist village of Carmel-by-the-Sea, California, it wasn’t until much later that I came to fully appreciate the relevance of my family’s natural ties to the founding of "The Friends of Photography" organization.

-Accordingly surrounded by local icons such as Imogen Cunningham, Ansel Adams, Ruth Bernhard, Wynn Bullock and much of the Weston family, naturally I was immersed in the prevalent culture of silver gelatin prints.
+Inadvertently surrounded by local icons such as Imogen Cunningham, Ansel Adams, Ruth Bernhard, Wynn Bullock and much of the Weston family, I was, by default indoctrinated in the prevalent culture of silver gelatin prints.
 It was easy to be drawn into the fine art world of photography, but I consistently wanted to explore creating art outside the boundaries of a darkroom.

 As one of the artists featured in Restoration Hardware’s Modern Spring Catalog, Cameron was recently asked to exhibit her works on paper at the Montage Resort in Los Cabos, Mexico.
 She’s previously shown at the Jackson Gallery in Palm Springs and is in the permanent collection of the College of Marin’s Community Education Center.
 Cameron lives and works in Marin County, California.